Stephen-WU2022/On-chain-analysis/README.md

 ## Feature

 * Check erc20 token transaction details and method (lock, stake...) filtered by token contract account and EOA
+* Analyze transaction receipt by mutiple filter for method, value (transaction number), in-out flow and visualize tool

 ## Start

-Before proceeding, you should register an account on Etherscan and generate API KEY, also install Selenium and Chrome driver for web scraping
+Before proceeding, you should register an account on Etherscan and generate API KEY, also install Selenium and Chrome driver for web scraping, Pandas, Numpy and Matplotlib for transaction analysis.

 * Git clone